 Why do televisions contain lead?

-Old monochrome black and white CRTs used to have lead in the front.
-Colour picture CRT Televisions only have lead in the back funnel section, with the front panel being lead-free, TGR separates the panel from the funnel maximizing recovery.
+Old monochrome black and white CRTs used to have lead in the front panel.
+Colour picture CRT Televisions only have lead in the rear funnel section.
+The front panel is non leaded glass as the lead in the glass can brown over time due to exposure to X-rays.
+Hence the move to change the front panel to thicker non leaded glass.
+TGR separates the panel from the funnel, maximizing recovery.

 How to stay safe when recycling leaded glass